What Is Social Security Disability?

 When Should I Apply?

-You should apply for disability benefits as soon as you meet the requirements.
+The best answer is as soon as possible.
+Once you meet the requirements to apply--go do it.
 The approval process can be long and complicated, so you want to make sure that you get your application in as soon as you can.
 Many people can begin the application for Social Security Disability from the date they are first unable to work.
-If your appeal is successful, you might be able to claim back benefits, which start from the date of your determined disability.
+If your appeal for disability is successful, you might be able to claim back benefits, which start from the date of your determined disability.

 How Do I Apply for Social Security?